PacketFabric Frequently Asked Questions

 If your preference is that a service goes down instead of being rerouted, we recommend a BFD configuration between your endpoints.

 Do you support jumbo frames?
-What MTU do you support?

 Yes, we support jumbo frames.